GoogleCloudPlatform/professional-services/examples/bigquery_user_info_updater/README.md

 |  userB | 6   | cor  |mvp  |ytrewq|
 |  userC | 3   | zyx  |pvm  |qywter|

-The BigQuery User Info Updater to can be used to solve this problem with serious of advanced queries, creating a golden table with one up-to-date row per customer.
+The BigQuery User Info Updater to can be used to solve this problem with series of advanced queries, creating a table with one up-to-date row per customer.

 ## Tables

+Before the SQL queries can be written, three tables need to be created:  `user_info_updates`, `user_info_updates_temp`, and `user_info_final`.

-This solution will require a `user_info_updates` table and a `user_info_final table`.
-All new and updated rows will be ingested from Dataflow into the updates table.
-Since all rows for all users will be held in the updates table, it will serve as a historical table.
-The final table will hold one and only one row for each customer, and each row will hold the most up to date data relative to the last updates job run.
-Both tables will share the same schema.
+All new and updated rows will be stored in `user_info_updates`, so it will serve as a historical table. `user_info_updates_temp` will hold the truncated results of a query described below. `user_info_final` will hold one row for each customer, and each row will hold the most up to date data relative to the last update.

+All tables will share the same schema.
 While the particular schema does not matter, it does need to include a unique ID for each user and a timestamp marking when the row was ingested into BigQuery.
-Throughout this document, these fields will be called userId and ingestionTimestamp.
+Throughout this document, these fields will be called `userId` and `ingestionTimestamp`.

-An Intermediary table will be also needed to complete this process: `temp_user_info_updates` .
-This table will hold the truncated results of a query (described in section 4) that gathers the latest updates from the user_info_updates table, deduplicates the updates, and combines multiple update rows per user into one row.
-It will share the same schema as the user_info_updates and user_info_final table.

 Note that the table names and fields listed here can be changed to anything you need for your use case.

 ## SQL
+Once the `user_info_updates`, `user_info_updates_temp`, and `user_info_final`
-The following SQL queries are used during the update process.
+tables are created, the following SQL queries can be written.

 #### Determine the Max ingestTimestamp from the Last Run
-The first query will determine the max ingestTimestamp from the last update by calculating the max ingestTimestamp from the temp_user_info_updates :
+The first query will determine the max `ingestTimestamp` from the last update by calculating the max ingestTimestamp from the `temp_user_info_updates` :

 ```
-SELECT max(ingestTimestamp) as max_ingest_timestamp
+SELECT max(ingestTimestamp) as maxIngestTimestamp
 FROM `<project_id>.<dataset_id>.temp_user_info_updates`
 ```

-If this is the first update, then the temp_user_info_updates table will be empty.
-In this case, the timestamp `1900-01-01 00:00:00.000 UTC` will be used as an `initial max_ingest_timestamp`.
+If this is the first update, then the `temp_user_info_updates` table will be empty.
+In this case, the timestamp `1900-01-01 00:00:00.000 UTC` will be used as an initial `maxIngestTimestamp`.

 #### Find Unprocessed Updates
-The next query will find all unprocessed updates from the `user_info_updates table`, deduplicate the updates, and combine multiple updates per user into one row using a window function.
+The next query will find all unprocessed updates from the `user_info_updates table` (i.e. any rows with an `ingestionTimestamp` greater than the `maxIngestionTimestamp` from the above query), deduplicate the updates, and combine multiple updates per user into one row using a window function.

 ```
 SELECT
     userId,